compute_shadow_map

 The green cylinder near the camera is closed with flat caps at both ends, bends continuously with five bones, and also moves and rotates as a Node.
 Cap vertices are separate from the side vertices and fixed to the corresponding end bone, so the caps do not separate while bending.
 Its movement, rotation, bending, and shadow silhouette on the floor must change together.
 ShadowMapPass reuses one bone-palette Buffer and Bind Group per Skeleton and updates only the current matrix palette each frame.
 Static Shapes use the same pipeline with an explicit skinning-disabled flag and a formal dummy vertex binding, so bone transforms cannot be applied accidentally.

-This version covers static and skinned opaque Shapes, one directional light, and a fixed 1024×1024 shadow map.
+This sample covers static and skinned opaque Shapes, one directional light, and a fixed 1024×1024 shadow map.
 Spot-light support is available as a core API, but this sample does not exercise it.
-Cascaded Shadow Maps, point lights, alpha testing, and automatic light-frustum fitting remain future work.
+Cascaded Shadow Maps, point lights, and alpha testing are outside its scope.